 In this tutorial, you will learn about a few very useful Visual Studio debugging tips.
 Every developer has been there.
 Hours deep into an issue with no sign of solving it.
-In today's guide, I'm going to cover some of the most useful debugging tips I've stumbled across specifically for visual Studio.
+In this guide, I'm going to cover some of the most useful debugging tips I've stumbled across specifically for visual Studio.
 If you are struggling to fix an issue, these suggestions will hopefully unblock you 🔥🔥🔥

 This tip is useful if you want to debug inside a lambda expression.
 When I started using Visual Studio, I added my breakpoint to the left gutter and assumed that was all I could do.
 Visual Studio actually allows you to set break-points at a code level.
-Inside a lambda expression for example, right-click on the part of the code you want to debug and choose 'Breakpoint' > 'Insert breakpoint'.
+Inside a lambda expression, right-click on the part of the code you want to debug and choose: